bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 <a name="edge-cases-back"></a>
 In domain driven design, we distill a code model from the language that the domain expert talks when he solves the problem.
-During the modeling session (or the lesson, if we see it from the expert's point of view), the modeler asks many questions about the behaviours of the system and, as a senior coder, he try to explore [edge cases][edge-cases-fn].
+During the modeling session (or the lesson, from the expert's perspective), the modeler asks many questions about the behaviours of the system and, as a senior coder, he try to explore [edge cases][edge-cases-fn].

 From such analisys, we often get a deeper insight of the model that can either